-The Office of Financial Aid can assist PA students with the process of financing their education.
-They will work with students to ensure they clearly understand financial aid options while attending the PA Program.
+The Office of Financial Aid can assist PA Students with the process of financing their education.
+They will work with students to ensure they clearly understand financial aid options while attending the Assumption University PA Program.

-All PA students are encouraged to apply for appropriate financial aid.
-For more information, students should contact the Office of Financial Aid at fa@assumption.edu or (508) 767-7158.
+All PA Students are encouraged to apply for appropriate financial aid.
+For more information, please contact the Office of Financial Aid at fa@assumption.edu or (508) 767-7158